Siroz555/CaribouStonks/README.md

 - Stonks
     - Configure the display of item prices in Tooltips.
+    - Displays the Estimated Value of an item in its Tooltip.
+    - Item Value Viewer: Displays the detailed summary of an item's value when you hover over it.
     - Graphical representation of an item's price trend, quantity, and other information.
     - /stonks {item} Command: Display prices and other information simply anywhere.
     - Search engine for all SkyBlock items.